DaRoemer/CorrSight_automated_stitching/README.md

 <br>If this button is pressed, one has to specify the main folder and choose the file type for saving.
 (Only Tiff has been tested.)

 ### Folder structure
 Your folder structure should follow the provided example or as indicated here.
 The naming of the folders can be as wanted.
-Only the folders *LayersData* and *Layer* are needed and should not be renamed / removed:
+Only the folders *LayersData* and *Layer* are needed and should not be renamed / removed.
+In our imaging setup they are automatly added and store aditionalle meta data, that is not used within this macro.
 - MainFolder
  	- Experiment1
 		- Slide1